kliment-olechnovic/voronota/README.markdown

     g++ -O3 -o voronota src/*.cpp

+## Using CMake

+You can also build using CMake for makefile generation.
+Starting in the directory containing "CMakeLists.txt" file, run the sequence of commands:

+    mkdir build ; cd build ; cmake ../ ; make ; cd ../ ; mv build/voronota voronota

+## Enabling OpenMP

-To enable the usage of OpenMP for parallel processing, add "-fopenmp" option when buiding:
+To enable the usage of OpenMP for parallel processing when building using C++ compiler directly, add "-fopenmp" option:

     g++ -O3 -fopenmp -o voronota src/*.cpp

+When using CMake, OpenMP usage is enabled automatically if it is possible.

+## Enabling MPI

 To enable the usage of MPI for parallel processing, you can use mpic++ compiler wrapper.
 You also need to define "ENABLE_MPI" macro when buiding:

     mpic++ -O3 -DENABLE_MPI -o voronota ./src/*.cpp

-You can also build using cmake for makefile generation.
-Starting in the directory containing "CMakeLists.txt" file, run the sequence of commands:

-    mkdir build ; cd build ; cmake ../ ; make ; cd ../ ; mv build/voronota voronota

 # Basic usage example